Inbibo/adonisfx_docs/docs/maya/ui_overview.md

 ### License section

 - **Activate License**.
 Checks the license status and if it is not activated yet, then a dialog will be prompted to guide on the product key registration.
-This functionality is only available in Interactive Node-Locked license.
+This functionality is only available in the Interactive Node-Locked license.

 ### Help section